 The city of Buenos Aires, the capital of Argentina, lies on the southern shore of the Rio de la Plata River in east-central Argentina.
-This largest city in Argentina covers 203km² (78.5 sq mi) of land area while the metropolitan of Buenos Aires is spread over 4,758km² (1,837.1 sq mi) area.
-Geographically, Buenos Aires city is situated in a province of the same name, but it is politically autonomous.
+This Argentina's city covers 203km² (78.5sq.mi.) of land area, while the metropolitan of Buenos Aires is spread over 4,758km² (1,837.1sq.mi.) area.
+Buenos Aires city is geographically situated in a province of the same name, but it is politically autonomous.
 The Rio de la Plata on the east and the Riachuelo on the south are the natural borders of the city.
-The metro offers shelter for about 13 million people.
+The metro offers shelter for about 16 million people.

 Buenos Aires is one of the largest cities in the world.
-The city has a cosmopolitan culture grown from its intensive neighborhoods.
-These neighborhoods are full of immigrants which have come from all parts of the world.
+The city has a cosmopolitan culture because of the immigrants settled here from all parts of the world.

-Most of the residents of Buenos Aires have European origins which include Spanish, Italian, German, Irish, Portuguese, French, Croatian, English, and Welsh.
-The Jewish community in Greater Buenos Aires is the largest in Latin America and its numbers around 250,000.
-Japanese community was the first major Asian community that settled in the city.
+Most of the residents of Buenos Aires have European origins, which include Spanish, Italian, German, Irish, Portuguese, French, Croatian, English, and Welsh.
+The Jewish community in Greater Buenos Aires is the largest in Latin America.
+Japanese community was the first prominent Asian community that settled in the city.
 Later on, immigrants from China and Korea started several small and family-owned supermarkets in the city.

-Buenos Aires has a wide selection of cinema halls, theatres, art galleries, soccer stadiums, racecourses, polo and pato fields, golf courses, and other countless leisure activity centers.
+Buenos Aires has a wide selection of cinema halls, theatres, art galleries, soccer stadiums, racecourses, polo and pato fields, golf courses, and leisure activity centres.